ZeroPhone/ZPUI/docs/setup.rst

 For testing configuration or development, you will want to launch ZPUI directly so that you will see the logs and will be able to stop it with a simple Ctrl^C.
 In that case, just run ZPUI with ``sudo python main.py`` from your local (or system-wide) directory.
+If ZPUI is already running system-wide, run ``systemctl stop zpui`` to stop it.

 -----------